(Un)fair devices: Moving beyond AI accuracy in personal sensing: Findings: How bias creeps in

-\textbf{Ablation Studies.} In an ablation study, one or more components of the model are systematically removed or modified, and the performance of the model is evaluated after each change.
-By comparing the performance of the original model with the performance of the modified models, researchers can determine the importance of each component and gain insights into the functioning of the model across diverse conditions, ensuring its generalizability and robustness.
-In the included papers, ablation studies take the form of performance evaluation comparisons based on: \textit{user-related components}, \textit{device-related components}, \textit{environmental components}, \textit{experimental components}, and \textit{domain-specific components}.
-In particular \textit{user-related components} include user motion and orientation during data collection in sleep posture monitoring~\cite{10.1145/3397311}, breathing monitoring~\cite{10.1145/3534595}, gesture recognition~\cite{10.1145/3432235}, user identification~\cite{10.1145/3264944}, and heart activity monitoring~\cite{10.1145/3478127}, as well as aesthetics, such as hair or clothing in fine-grained activity sensing~\cite{10.1145/3517253}, breathing and vital sign monitoring~\cite{10.1145/3534595,10.1145/3550293}, and user identification~\cite{10.1145/3161198,10.1145/3351273}. \textit{Device-related components} include device type, sampling rate, and operating system, as well as device placement and orientation in activity and gaze tracking~\cite{10.1145/3517253,10.1145/3494999}, vital sign monitoring and physiological sensing~\cite{10.1145/3550293,10.1145/3517225}, speech recognition via built-in sensors and speech synthesis \cite{10.1145/3494969,10.1145/3550338}, and user behavior sensing \cite{10.1145/3448089}. \textit{Environmental components} include ambient noise, light, and temperature that might affect data quality of acoustic~\cite{10.1145/3517253,10.1145/3448113,10.1145/3550293} or video~\cite{10.1145/3191772,10.1145/3161164,10.1145/3517225,10.1145/3161198} signals, respectively, or random passers-by that might affect model performance on the individual for human identification \cite{10.1145/3351273}.
-Regarding experimental setup, few included papers studied the effect of equipment placement (i.e., distance, angle) and characteristics (i.e., range) on the model's robustness in activity sensing~\cite{10.1145/3517253} and vital sign monitoring using acoustic signals~\cite{10.1145/3534595,10.1145/3550293}.
-Apart from such common components, the choice of components to consider in an ablation study is highly domain-dependent. \textit{Domain-specific components} have no limitations and can range from screen size in scrolling interaction experiments \cite{10.1145/3351255} to food structure in food-related artifact development \cite{10.1145/3550312}.
+\textbf{Ablation Studies.} In an ablation study, one or more components of the model are systematically removed or modified, and the performance of the model is evaluated after each change, ensuring its generalizability and robustness.
+In the included papers, ablation studies take the form of performance evaluation comparisons based on: \textit{user-related}, \textit{device-related}, \textit{environmental}, \textit{experimental}, and \textit{domain-specific components}.
+In particular \textit{user-related components} include user motion and orientation during data collection in sleep posture monitoring~\cite{10.1145/3397311}, respiratory monitoring~\cite{10.1145/3534595,wang2024rf}, gesture recognition~\cite{10.1145/3432235}, user identification~\cite{10.1145/3264944,wang2024rdgait,he2025ht}, indoor localization \cite{chen2023environment}, audio processing and speech generation \cite{wang2025acccall,shah2024stethospeech}, and heart activity monitoring~\cite{10.1145/3478127}, as well as physiological characteristics and aesthetics, such as neck circumference, hair or clothing in fine-grained activity sensing~\cite{10.1145/3517253}, breathing and vital sign monitoring~\cite{10.1145/3534595,10.1145/3550293}, sleep monitoring \cite{shao2025my} and user identification~\cite{10.1145/3161198,10.1145/3351273}. \textit{Device-related components} include device type, placement, and orientation, sampling rate, and operating system in activity and gaze tracking~\cite{10.1145/3517253,10.1145/3494999}, vital sign monitoring and physiological sensing~\cite{10.1145/3550293,10.1145/3517225}, speech recognition via built-in sensors and speech synthesis \cite{10.1145/3494969,10.1145/3550338}, audio processing \cite{wang2025acccall} and user behavior sensing \cite{10.1145/3448089,wang2024rdgait,xiao2024reading}. \textit{Environmental components} include ambient noise, light, and temperature that might affect data quality of acoustic~\cite{10.1145/3517253,10.1145/3448113,10.1145/3550293,shah2024stethospeech,chen2023voicecloak} or video~\cite{10.1145/3191772,10.1145/3161164,10.1145/3517225,10.1145/3161198} signals, or random passers-by for human identification \cite{10.1145/3351273}.
+Regarding experimental setup, few included papers studied the effect of equipment placement (e.g., distance, angle) and characteristics (e.g., range) on the model's robustness in activity sensing~\cite{10.1145/3517253}, audio processing \cite{wang2025acccall} and vital sign monitoring using acoustic signals~\cite{10.1145/3534595,10.1145/3550293}.
+Experimental setups also include the effect of hyperparameters, such as data size, number of clients in federated learning, or deep learning architectural choices on performance \cite{djebrouni2024bias,xiao2024reading,song2025multi}.
+Yet, the choice of components to consider in an ablation study is highly domain-dependent. \textit{Domain-specific components} have no limitations and can range from screen size in scrolling interaction experiments \cite{10.1145/3351255} to food structure in food-related artifact development \cite{10.1145/3550312} and bed size and mattress firmness in sleep posture recognition \cite{liu2024tagsleep3d}.